OCF Connector for Amazon Athena: Install and Configure

 Username

-Specify the access key of your IAM user account.
+Specify the access key ID of your IAM user account.

 Password